 Growing up in Australia the platypus never seemed such a strange animal to me.

-But when I put myself in the shoes of naturalist George Shaw back in the late 1700s I can totally understand why he thought people were playing a practical joke on him – thinking someone had sewn together the webbed feet and bill of a duck with the body of an otter and the tail of a beaver!
+But when I put myself in the shoes of naturalist George Shaw back in the late 1700s I can understand why he thought people were playing a practical joke on him – thinking someone had sewn together the webbed feet and bill of a duck with the body of an otter and the tail of a beaver!

 Even Australia’s indigenous peoples have stories about the platypus, describing it as the bizarre result of a love-tryst between a duck and a native water rat 😂